ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/windows_setup.md

 If so, then try the `python` and `pip` commands again and see if they work.

+Note that on Windows, instead of `pip install --user blah` you'll probably just use `pip install blah`

+Try it with `pip install flask` to see if it works.

-# What if Python works, but pip doesn't?
+## What if Python works, but pip doesn't?

 If the Python command works, but the pip command does not, then try this: